Architecture + Women NZ Dulux Awards: Categories

 The awards are presented in three categories.

-Wirihana Leadership Award
+Tere Hunuku te Kawakawa Leadership Award

 The award is open to all Architecture + Women NZ members who are in their second decade after graduation.

-The award is named after Moana Wirihana (Te Kawerau ā Maki) whose leadership saw the design and construction of many wharenui (meeting houses) in New Zealand.
+From 2014-2026, the award was called the Wirihana Leadership award, named after Moana Wirihana (Te Kawerau ā Maki) whose leadership saw the design and construction of many wharenui (meeting houses) in New Zealand.
+It was announced in 2026 that the award would be renamed Tere Hunuku te Kawakawa Leadership Award in honour of Tere Insley, the first Māori woman registered architect.

 Munro Diversity Award

 This award is "open to all genders, and looks specifically for evidence of continued support strategies for diversity in the workplace, including but not necessarily restricted to gender".
 The award is named because of the structural problems in early New Zealand architecture where affluence was a requirement for education, and bias meant women often were not named architect even though this is what they were doing.
 It is named after Christchurch architect Margaret Munro.

 Chrystall Excellence Award

 This award is open to women with three or more decades of architecture practice.
 It is named for Lillian Chrystall who in 1967 was the first woman to win a New Zealand Institute of Architects national award.